Cape County confirms 'presumptive positive' COVID-19 case

 information to our community

-Cape Girardeau County Public Health Center officials confirmed the county's first presumptive positive case of COVID-19, they announced Tuesday.
+Cape Girardeau County Public Health Center officials confirmed the countys first presumptive positive case of COVID-19, they announced Tuesday.

 Late Monday, the center was notified of the first presumptive positive case of COVID-19 reported by a commercial laboratory in Cape Girardeau County, according to a news release.
-The individual is a 60-year-old male, in isolation.
+The individual is a 60-year-old man who is in isolation.

-The method of transmission is unknown at this time, and officials are investigating the situation and tracing any close contacts, the release stated.
+The method of transmission is unknown, and officials are investigating the situation and tracing any close contacts, the release stated.

 This story available to you free thanks to the support of